-This year Lincoln's birthday and Shrove Tuesday fell on the same day.
 Since I did not know much about Mardi Gras I did a little research and found out that it has a Jesus connection and any time that I can celebrate Jesus is a good time.
 I bought a King cake which contains a small baby doll that symbolizes the finding of baby Jesus by the Magi.

 The spirit of Mardi Gras shows how people of different races, religions and backgrounds can get along together.
 And that leads me into the next celebration.
 The celebration of February being black history month.